xaizek/vim-like-pile/README.md

 ### Contributing ###

 If you wish to add a new item, edit `data.json` file.
 Prefer placing new items next to other items from the same category.
+Also please provide justification for something being Vim-like (e.g., with a link to documentation), so it's easier to check.

 #### Format ####